OchoaLab/genomic-modules/day5/run_GWAS_step_by_step.md

 # Data visualization in R

-Set the working directory (this will help your R to locate the files directly):
+## Set working directory
+This will help your R to locate the files directly:

 In `Session`, click `Set Working Directory` then choose `Choose Directory`: